JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/async-programming.md

 we're developing desktop, mobile, or even server-side applications, we want to avoid having the user wait or what's worse cause bottlenecks that would prevent an application from scaling.

-There have been many approaches to solving this problem, including:
+There have been many approaches to solve this problem, including:

 * Threading
 * Callbacks